TrustToken (TRU) One Day Trading Volume Reaches $529,282.00

 TrustToken Coin Trading

-It is usually not presently possible to buy alternative cryptocurrencies such as TrustToken directly using U.S. dollars.
-Investors seeking to acquire TrustToken should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Coinbase or Gemini.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy TrustToken using one of the exchanges listed above.
+It is usually not currently possible to buy alternative cryptocurrencies such as TrustToken directly using U.S. dollars.
+Investors seeking to trade TrustToken should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, GDAX or Changelly.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy TrustToken using one of the aforementioned exchanges.

 Receive News & Updates for TrustToken Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for TrustToken and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.